The importance of a Status Certificate when buying a condo

 You transfer directorial powers over your affairs to a Power of Attorney

-In such a situation, a Power of Attorney (POA) allows people you trust to manage prescribed affairs of your life.
+In such a situation, a Power of Attorney (POA) allows people you trust to manage the prescribed affairs of your life.

-• Clarity can be defined A POA leaves no room for misunderstanding the range of authority over your assets.
+• Clarity can be defined.
+A POA leaves no room for misunderstanding the range of authority over your assets.
 You may need to set restrictive clauses in a POA that addresses your unique concerns.

-• You may want to restrict beneficiary changes If you want the attorney to have power over changes of beneficiaries to life insurance or investment assets, make that clear.
+• You may want to restrict beneficiary changes.
+If you want the attorney to have power over changes of beneficiaries to life insurance or investment assets, make that clear.
 If not, clearly restrict the right to change beneficiaries.

 A warning which may or may not apply to you